bazilinskyy/coupled-sim/README.md

 crossHair.DrawLineInGameView(gameObject, gazeRayOrigin + gazeRayDirection * 5.0f, gazeRayOrigin + gazeRayDirection * 10.0f, Color.green, 0.07f, false);
 ```

 To hide the laser for the passenger, an *IgnoreForPassenger* layer is added.
 Linerenderers do not have layers by themselves.
-Thus a new gameobject is created
+Thus a new game object is created
 with the layer set to *IgnoreForPassenger*.
-Next, on the varjocamera in the prefab, one needs to cull the mask by ignoring the *IgnoreForPassenger* layer.
+Next, on the Varjocamera in the prefab, one needs to cull the mask by ignoring the *IgnoreForPassenger* layer.

 ```
 // Create empty game object for the linerenderer to add layer.
 Laser